jpurrutia/mlb-data-app/README.md

 - Action item -> Define table model so this can be done (Priority: High)

+- Tables are defined.
+Just make a visual representation and then model what the final daily lineup value tables will look like.
+- will have a leading calculation in here somewhere.
+Need to decide if that's being done at the player level or the lineup level.
+-

 Ingestion pipelines:
 - working ingestion pipelines for one game.
 - After MVP is done, backfilling db. -> Should I do minio?
 DB might be too much for historic